 The file pathway is determined by the location of the QuickBooks company file.
 To identify the exact location of the .QBW file you are uploading:

 ❗ Note: It’s important to note the type of file being selected.
 While rare, sometimes a user will attempt to load a backup version of the file ('.QBB') rather than the actual file with the '.QBW' extension.

 2. Ensure no other QuickBooks files are open

 To make sure no other QuickBooks files are open, you should open the Windows Task Manager.

 This preference is known to cause problems for third party applications trying to connect.

 Disable 'Show lowest subaccount only' when importing from QuickBooks Enterprise

 When you attempt an import from QuickBooks Enterprise you may be required to configure your preferences in QuickBooks first.
 There is a small bug in the Intuit API that is triggered when the show lowest subaccount only preference is on.
 To turn this preference off:

 Allow applications to access the company file

-You should check to see if there are any previous connections and, if so, remove them so we can create a fresh link.
+You should check to see if there are any previous connections between QuickBooks and the Fathom Desktop Connector and, if so, remove them so we can create a fresh link.
 This should be done in all scenarios but is particularly pertinent if you see an error message like this: